PreEmptive logo

 Technology Trust Issues When Running in Untrusted Environments?
 Try Application Shielding

 “Software is eating the world.”
-The now-famous quote by technology expert Marc Andreessen was relevant in 2011 but seems downright prophetic in 2018 — the rise of web-based, mobile and IoT applications have created a market both massive and ever-changing.
-Companies know that simply staying competitive requires cutting-edge apps that both streamline the user experience and provide a steady flow of actionable data.
-But malicious actors also recognize the value of applications — and will do anything they can to compromise, infiltrate or damage business app networks.
+The now-famous quote by technology expert Marc Andreessen was relevant in 2011.
+Still, it seemed downright prophetic in 2018—the rise of web-based, mobile, and IoT applications has created a massive and ever-changing market.
+Companies know that staying competitive requires cutting-edge apps that streamline the user experience and provide a steady flow of actionable data.
+But malicious actors also recognize the value of applications—and will do anything they can to compromise, infiltrate, or damage business app networks.

-It gets worse: According to the Center for Internet Security, “malspam” threats — unsolicited emails that contain malicious links or attachments — remain the number one attack vector for cybercriminals.
+It gets worse: According to the Center for Internet Security, “malspam” threats—unsolicited emails that contain malicious links or attachments—remain the number one attack vector for cybercriminals.
 Why?
 Because despite their simplicity, these attacks succeed.
-As noted by SC Magazine, meanwhile, 80 percent of IoT applications still aren’t tested for security vulnerabilities.
+As noted by SC Magazine, 80% of IoT applications still aren’t tested for security vulnerabilities.

 Surface Tension

 Applications don’t exist in a vacuum.
-As noted by the SANS Technology Institute, apps are one of three key “attack surfaces” — all three are growing, and thanks to anywhere, anytime access provided by cloud computing and IoT devices are now interconnected.
+The SANS Technology Institute notes that apps are one of three key “attack surfaces.”
+All three are growing, and thanks to anywhere, anytime access provided by cloud computing and IoT devices, they are now interconnected.
 Here’s what you need to know:

-• Software Attack Surface — The growing number of mission-critical apps increases the risk that malicious actors will gain admin-level functionality by compromising software.
+• Software Attack Surface: The growing number of mission-critical apps increases the risk that malicious actors will compromise software to gain admin-level functionality.

-• Network Attack Surface — IPv4.
+• Network Attack Surface: IPv4.
 IPv6.
 SSL.
 UDP.
 VPNs.
-The sheer number of network protocols, overlays and handshake points provide cybercriminals ample attack surface.
-And once they have access to your network, it’s often possible to compromise applications from the inside-out, leaving infosec pros in the dark.
+The sheer number of network protocols, overlays, and handshake points provides cybercriminals with ample attack surface.
+Once they have access to your network, it’s often possible to compromise applications from the inside out, leaving infosec pros in the dark.

 The challenge?
-While companies are often willing to spend time and money shoring up network security with active monitoring and remediation controls, and now that staff education in basic IT hygiene is more readily recognized as a critical facet of overall infosec strategy, apps are often left in the cold.
-Sometimes it is the pressure of market forces driving apps to market before they’re ready, or the (mistaken) sense that small-scale applications aren’t “important” enough for hackers to bother.
-Whatever the reason, it opens a hole for hackers — and as noted by Deloitte, this risk is no longer confined to file encryption or system damage.
+Companies are often willing to spend time and money shoring up network security with active monitoring and remediation controls.
+Now that staff education in basic IT hygiene is more readily recognized as a critical facet of overall infosec strategy, apps are often left in the cold.
+Sometimes, it is the pressure of market forces driving apps to market before they’re ready or the (mistaken) sense that small-scale applications aren’t “important” enough for hackers to bother.
+Whatever the reason, it opens a hole for hackers.
+And, as noted by Deloitte, this risk is no longer confined to file encryption or system damage.
 Attackers are now eschewing dime-a-dozen personally identifiable information (PII) thefts for large-scale intellectual property (IP) heists.

 The App Issue

-The biggest issue with apps security?
+The biggest issue with app security?
 Vulnerability to simple, straightforward attacks.

-Consider the massively popular application that is Microsoft Word.
+Consider the massively popular application Microsoft Word.
 For years, companies struggled to mitigate “macro-based” attacks that leveraged the existing capability of Word to run code scripts called macros, in turn allowing malicious payloads to gain a foothold.
-According to Help Net Security, a new version of “macro-less” attacks have now emerged leveraging the Dynamic Data Exchange (DDE) protocol, which is a built-in way to share data between applications.
-And while DDE requires user permission, the tiny grey boxes asking “do you want to update this document with the data from the linked file?” are hardly a deterrent.
+According to Help Net Security, a new version of “macro-less” attacks has emerged, leveraging the Dynamic Data Exchange (DDE) protocol, a built-in way to share data between applications.
+And while DDE requires user permission, the tiny grey boxes asking, “Do you want to update this document with the data from the linked file?” are hardly a deterrent.

 But simple attack vectors are only half the problem.
 The other half?
 Untrusted environments.
-As noted by Tech Target, IoT exploit activity has quadrupled during the last year — and most are related to basic (or absent) security controls.
+As noted by Tech Target, IoT exploit activity has quadrupled during the last year—and most are related to basic (or absent) security controls.
 The bigger issue?
 These apps run everywhere, from secure corporate networks to insecure WiFi to potentially compromised home networks.
-Combined with the success rate of straightforward attacks, apps in untrusted environments represent massive risk.
-The result is an increasing need for application shielding — a way to protect app running in untrusted environments and deliver actionable threat data.
+Combined with the success rate of straightforward attacks, apps in untrusted environments represent massive risks.
+The result is an increasing need for application shielding—a way to protect apps running in untrusted environments and deliver actionable threat data.

 Shields Up!